crypto-bundle/bc-wallet-tron-hdwallet/README.md

 Example of usage hd-wallet pool_unit you can see in [plugin/pool_unit_test.go](plugin/pool_unit_test.go) file.
 Example of plugin integration in [cmd/loader_test/main.go](cmd/loader_test/main.go) file.

-Tron HdWallet plugin supports only one possible CoinID value, it is main Tron blockchain coinID - **195**
+Tron HdWallet plugin supports only one possible ChainID value, it is main Tron blockchain coinID - **195**

 ## Deployment